Records and Grades

 2. You can have a health care professional sign the Bacterial Meningitis Immunization Medical Exemption Affidavit.

 A: Yes!
-You can have a health care professional sign the Bacterial Meningitis Immunization Medical Exemption Affidavit, you can complete the Affidavit of Exemption from Immunizations for Bacterial Meningitis for Reasons of Conscience form, or if you are taking online classes only, you can submit the Meningitis Waiver for Online Course Enrollment form for each term the exemption is requested.
+You can have a health care professional sign the Bacterial Meningitis Immunization Medical Exemption Affidavit, you can request the form to waive for reasons of conscience, or if you are taking online classes only, you can submit the Meningitis Waiver for Online Course Enrollment form for each term the exemption is requested.

 A: You need to submit your records to the Office of the Registrar.
 You can do this by fax, mail, email, or in person.